 Not only is South Dakota a great state for homeowners, it’s also the second best state for veterans.
 South Dakota does a good job at supporting its veterans.
 It has the highest rate of veterans enrolled in the Veterans Health Administration in the country (almost 70%), as well as the second-most veteran facilities per 10,000 vets.

 Wyoming claims the third spot in our ranking of the best places for veterans.
 Like South Dakota, Wyoming offers veterans one of the strongest support networks in the country.
 Wyoming has 4.23 VA facilities per 10,000 vets (the most in the country) and the sixth-highest percentage of veterans enrolled in the VHA (58.7%).
+Veteran unemployment in the state was 6.5%, according to the BLS.
+That contrasts with the state’s overalll unemployment rate of 3.7% in February 2022.

 Check out our refinance calculator.